chitwankaudan/159proj1/README.md

-# Project #2, an analysis of the State of the Union speeches
+# An analysis of the State of the Union speeches

+> *Note:* For full analysis and results, please read main.ipynb.

 > *Note:* thanks to professor Deb Nolan for providing a previous version of this project along with a solution outline in R.  Some of these notes are taken from her version.